ICT-BDA/EasyML/README.md

 ## How to involve in our project

 Pull all project and prepare some necessary environments and a kind of development utilities.
 Follows the step in Quick-start, and you can create our webapp.
-You can use our offical account to login.

 ## How to use Easy Machine Learning Studio
+After you have ran Easy ML，You can login via `http://localhost:8888/EMLStudio,html`with our official account `bdaict@hotmail.com` and password `bdaict`.
+For the best user experience, it is recommended to use Chrome.

+[登录图]